 Superego as the Moral Compass

-The superego is the internalised voice of morality, conscience and social rules, built from what learners absorb from parents, teachers, culture and peers (Freud, 1923).
-A healthy superego gives internal guidance; a harsh superego can create guilt, shame and perfectionism.
+The superego is the inner voice of morality, conscience and social rules.
+Learners build it from what they absorb from parents, teachers, culture and peers (Freud, 1923).
+A healthy superego gives inner guidance.
+A harsh superego can create guilt, shame and perfectionism.

-In secondary school, superego development appears in growing concern for fairness, responsibility and peer norms.
-Emotionally attuned teaching builds a healthier superego through clear boundaries, genuine acknowledgement of effort and repair after conflict.
-The aim is internal regulation, not fear-based compliance.
+In secondary school, superego development shows in a growing concern for fairness, responsibility and peer norms.
+Emotionally attuned teaching supports a healthier superego through clear boundaries, genuine acknowledgement of effort and repair after conflict.
+The aim is internal regulation, or self-control from within, not compliance based on fear.

 How the Unconscious Mind Works